yafshar/kim_commands/kim_commands.rst

    kim_property destroy instance_id

-*kim\_property destroy* command, deletes a previously created property instance ID.
+The *kim\_property destroy* command deletes a previously created property instance ID.
 For example,

 .. parsed-literal::

    kim_property destroy 2

+Note that if this command is called with an instance ID that does not exist, no error is raised.

 **Modify**